Casimir effect in DFR space-time: Abstract

 \section{Abstract}

-Non-Commutative space-time introduce a fundamental length scale suggested by approaches to quantum gravity.
-Here we report the analysis of the Casimir effect for parallel plates separated by a distance of $L$ using a Lorentz invariant scalar theory in DFR space-time, both at zero and finite temperatures.
-We derive the length scale dependent corrections to the Casimir force, valid to all orders in $\tilde{\theta}$, the non-commutative parameter.
-Using these corrections valid upto first order in $\tilde{\theta}$, we have shown that for certain values of the parameters, the corrections due to non-commutativity even makes the force between the parallel plates repulsive and using this we obtain conditions on the allowed values of the parameters.
-At zero temperature, we find corrections due to non-commutativity that vary as $\frac{1}{L^2}$ and as well as $\frac{1}{L^4}$.
-For finite temperature, correction terms scale as $\frac{1}{L}$ and $\frac{1}{L^3}$ in high temperature limit and as $\frac{1}{L^2}$ and $\frac{1}{L^4}$ in the low temperature limit.
-We also find that Casimir force and energy expressions have two different type of corrections, valid upto first order in $\tilde{\theta}$, which scale as $\frac{1}{\lambda}$ and $\lambda$, respectively.
-Here $\lambda$ is the fundamental length scale of DFR non-commutative space-time.
+Non-Commutative space-time introduces a fundamental length scale suggested by approaches to quantum gravity.
+Here we report the analysis of the Casimir effect for parallel plates separated by a distance of $L$ using a Lorentz invariant scalar theory in a non-commutative space-time (DFR space-time), both at zero and finite temperatures.
+This is done in two ways; one when the additional space-dimensions introduced in DFR space-time are treated as extra dimensions but on par with usual space-dimension and in the second way, the additional dimensions are treated as compact dimensions.
+Casimir force obtained in the first approach coincides with the result in the extra-dimensional commutative space-time and this is varying as $\frac{1}{L^5}$.
+In the second approach, we derive the corrections to the Casimir force, which is dependent on the separation between the plate, $L$ and on the size of the extra compactified dimension, $R$.
+Since correction terms are very small, keeping only the most significant terms of these corrections, we show that for certain values of the R, the corrections due to non-commutativity makes the force between the parallel plates more attractive, and using this, we find lower bound on the value of $R$.
+We show here that the requirement of the Casimir force and the energy to be real, impose the condition that the weight function used in defining the DFR action has to be a constant.
+At zero temperature, we find correction terms due to non-commutativity, depend on $L$ and $R$ dependent modified Bessel functions $K_{1}$ and $K_{2}$, with coefficients that vary as $\frac{1}{LR^3}$ and $\frac{1}{L^2R^2}$, respectively .
+For finite temperature, the Casimir force has correction terms that scale as $\frac{1}{L}$ and $\frac{1}{L^3}$ in high-temperature limit and as $\frac{1}{L^2}$ and $\frac{1}{L^4}$ in the low-temperature limit.